centrifuge/documentation/docs/getting-started/install-cent-node.md

 ## Set up your Centrifuge Node config.yaml for the corresponding testnet or mainnet

 As a next step, adjust the following accordingly and add the corresponding Infura link (see above).
+Manually add: https:// to the Infura link.

 **Networks:**